praveek/launch.en/help/launch-reference/publishing/environments.md

 * The Staging Environment goes with the Submitted and Approved columns
 * The Production Environment goes with the Published column

-Different Launch artifacts can exist in each Environment.
+Different Adobe Experience Platform Launch artifacts can exist in each Environment.
 This allows you to test different Libraries in different environments as you push them through your Workflow.

 ## Installation instructions